databake/gatsby-starter-netlify-cms/src/pages/index.md

 templateKey: index-page
 title: 'Great guys, great service, join us now'
 image: /img/8a2926ab-d863-48db-86a1-1796d29bcc9c.png
-heading: We install boxes into things.
+heading: We install IoT boxes into vehicles.
-subheading: We only use sustainable things.
+subheading: >-
+  You can trust us, we’ve been around for a while and we’re here for the long run.
 mainpitch:
   title: Why RS Connect
   description: >-